The Methodology

 This is the frame that changes how a business owner shows up, not just what they offer.
 Preeminence means positioning yourself as the definitive, trusted authority in your client's life for the problem you solve — not a vendor who completes transactions, but a practitioner who takes genuine responsibility for their outcomes.
 When this clicks, the sales dynamic reverses.
 You stop convincing and start attracting.
 The clients who are right for you self-select.

-You don't have to own a large audience to access one.
-Every business owner is already in relationship with another business that has the trust and attention of your ideal client.
-A host-beneficiary arrangement turns that relationship into a channel — with the right framing, it's additive for everyone involved.
-Most business owners have five of these relationships sitting unused because they haven't named the structure clearly enough to act on it.
+You don't have to own a large audience to reach one.
+Every business owner is already in relationship with other businesses that hold the trust and attention of their ideal client.
+Relationship capital is what you have the moment you name those relationships clearly enough to turn one into a channel — framed as a win for everyone involved.
+Most owners have around five of these sitting unused.

 Risk Reversal